Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

 \subsubsection{Visualization}

-As a picture is worth a thousand words (or, in the era of big data, even a million), visualization aims to summarize the data, reveal patterns and structures, and thus extract information in a way that is easy to interpret by the human eye through mapping into a low-dimensional space.
-We categorize DR algorithms for visualization based on the axes they reduce and the information they aim to preserve in Fig.~\ref{fig:visualization}.
-In general, explicit DR mappings are often not a primary concern in RS data visualization, so implicit mapping methods like t-SNE are widely used.
-Typical DR methods for visualization are unsupervised and preserve key properties such as reconstruction accuracy, topology, or probabilistic characteristics.
+As a picture is worth a thousand words (or, in the era of big data, even a million), visualization aims to summarize data, reveal patterns and structures, and thus extract information in a way that is easy for the human eye to interpret.
+We categorize FE algorithms for visualization based on the axes they reduce and the information they aim to preserve: creating interpretable maps, identifying dynamic patterns, and uncovering hidden spatial structures.

-\paragraph{Spatial visualization} In DR for spatial visualization, spectral features are reduced to a single relevant metric (e.g., vegetation indices) and visualized as a map, which can evolve to track changes.
+\paragraph{Spatial visualizations} In FE, spatial visualizations reduce spectral features to $1$ to $3$ bands and display them as a map, which can evolve to track changes.
 This enables analysis of spatial patterns, such as vegetation changes, urbanization, or cloud cover.
-The most straightforward approach to reducing the spectral domain is PCA, which helps generate informative color maps.
-PCA-based color composites outperform traditional false color composites (FCRs), particularly as satellite sensors become more advanced~\cite{Canas1985}.
-SOMs are another common approach for visualizing HS data and have been extended to output to a three-dimensional cube, mapping the data into an RGB subspace for enhanced visualization~\cite{gross1993visualization, tasdemir2009exploiting}.
+The most straightforward approach to reducing the spectral domain is PCA, which helps generate informative color maps that outperform traditional False Color Composites (FCCs), particularly as satellite sensors become more advanced~\citep{Canas1985}.

+Spatial visualizations quickly moved beyond explicit linear FE to implicit FE that preserves topology.
+At first, SOMs were a common approach for visualizing HS data and have since been extended to produce a three-dimensional cube, that maps the data into an RGB subspace for enhanced visualization~\citep{gross1993visualization, tasdemir2009exploiting}.
+However, both SOM and PCA fail to coherently preserve both local and global structures and thus struggle with larger scenes.

-Recent studies have explored advanced DR techniques to ensure more coherent visual representations by capturing local and global structures in the data.
-For example,~\cite{Najim2023} demonstrates that nonlinear LLE improves cluster separation and thus outputs a more meaningful spatial visualization.
-Due to computational restrictions, an HSI must be separated into smaller tiles, and then FCRs can be made for each tile.
-Finally, these FCRs must be aligned to produce one coherent FCR.
-Bachmann et al. use Isomap to produce FCRs for each tile, then use LLE to align these tiles~\cite{bachmann2005exploiting}.
+Advancements in manifold learning for RS data visualization have overcome this challenge, ensuring more coherent visual representations by capturing local and global structures in the data.
+For example, Najim et al. demonstrate that nonlinear LLE improves cluster separation, thereby producing a more meaningful spatial visualization.
+Due to computational constraints, an HSI must be divided into smaller tiles, after which FCCs can be computed for each tile~\citep{Najim2023}.
+Finally, these FCCs must be aligned to produce one coherent FCC.
+Groundbreaking work by Bachmann et al. uses Isomap to produce FCCs for each tile, then uses LLE to align these tiles, thus creating coherent, structure-preserving maps of large areas~\citep{bachmann2005exploiting}.